 Poland: WWI to the End of Communism

 Following WWI, Poland was resurrected with the support of Woodrow Wilson’s peace plan.
-The Second Polish Republic was a diverse state, with, for example, a Jewish population of 3.5 million, one of the world’s largest.
-The state lasted about 20 years (1918-1939) until it was invaded by Nazi Germany and the Soviet Union in September of 1939 at the outset of WWII.
-The dual invasion had been agreed upon by the two powers in advance under the Molotov–Ribbentrop Pact.
+The Second Polish Republic was a diverse state, with, for example, a Jewish population of 3.3 million at its peak, one of the world’s largest.
+The state lasted 21 years (1918-1939) until it was invaded by Nazi Germany and the Soviet Union in September of 1939 at the outset of WWII.
+The dual invasion had been secretly agreed upon by the two powers in advance under the Molotov–Ribbentrop Pact.

 German forces set up six major extermination camps in Poland, including Auschwitz.
-In the war, 2.7 to 2.9 million Polish Jews, and 2.7 million ethnic Poles died.
-The Germans plundered the land for natural resources of and the population for labor.
+In the war, nearly three million Polish Jews and a nearly equal number of ethnic Poles died.
+The Germans plundered the land for natural resources and exploited its population through forced labor, deporting and displacing millions.
 The Soviets, after driving out the Nazis, took considerable property out of Poland, including whole factories, as war reparations.

-Conflict Studies Banner Soviet troops remained in Poland until 1989.
 As the Second World War ended, the Soviets assisted local communists in taking over the administration.
 At the Yalta Conference, they bargained to keep the Polish territory they had taken under the Molotov–Ribbentrop Pact.
 Poland, in return, was given a smaller strip of formerly German territory to its West.
 In both territories, the inhabitants were expelled, displacing millions.
-In the end, Poland was transformed in a matter of years from one of Europe’s most diverse to one of its most homogenous nations – nearly all minorities had been killed, expelled, or had fled.
+In the end, Poland was transformed from one of Europe’s most diverse to one of its most homogenous nations – nearly all minorities had been killed, expelled, or had fled.

 As this turmoil built, an independent trade union called “Solidarity” arose in 1980.
 It quickly grew into a social movement encompassing wide swathes of society from Roman Catholics to political activists.
 When the government banned the group and imprisoned its leaders, it grew in popularity.
 As an underground organization, it pushed for national strikes and eventually forced the government to allow elections in 1989.
 Solidarity won all but one race against the communists in those elections.